 This could mean that the patient is unaware of the risk!

 If we prevent people seeking proper medical help we may create even more pressure on the NHS.

 In terms of affordability, Alicia asks if this is another way for Amazon to see profits soar?

-Amazon say the new technology will provide the elderly or those with a visual impairment easier healthcare access, however this isn’t necessarily accurate.
+Amazon say the new technology will provide the elderly easier healthcare access, however this isn’t necessarily accurate.

 Do many elderly relatives or friends have an Alexa in their home?